dm03514/blog/go/how-i-structure-aws-lambdas-using-golang/README.md

 # Structure

-In Go, it's common to see a [`cmd/` directory](https://github.com/golang-standards/project-layout#cmd) which contain CLI entry points into an application.
+In Go, it's common to see a [`cmd/` directory](https://github.com/golang-standards/project-layout#cmd) which contains CLI entry points into an application.
 Using a test project with 2 separate apps, the layout appears as:

 ```
 $ tree test-go-lambda/